 Keeping your wormery healthy

 Worms need a moist, well-aerated environment.
-Unrotted manures or fresh green grass clippings should never be included in their food as these will generate heat that will kill your worms.
-Likewise, in summer take care to put your wormery in a spot that will be shaded during the hottest time of the day, and in winter rather move your wormery indoors if you live in a cold part of the country.
+Fresh manures or fresh green grass clippings should never be included in their food as these will generate heat that will kill the worms.
+In summer take care to put your wormery in a spot that will be shaded during the hottest part of the day, and, in winter, move your wormery indoors if you live in a cold part of the country.